 Why and How: Photographing Fawns - Part 1

-The Little Story of This Article
+The Little Story Behind This Article

 A doe circled around a fixed point and then stopped from time to time as if she wanted to graze.

-Definition of a Fawn
+The Definition of a Fawn

-By definition a fawn is the pup of a deer doe, a roe deer goat or a fallow deer hind.
+By definition, a fawn is the pup of a deer doe, a roe deer goat, or a fallow deer hind.

-Before Going Furthern
+Before Going Further

 Click on a thumbnail to enlarge the image.

-The Period of Births of Red Deer Fawns
+The Birthing Period of Red Deer Fawns

 Deer fawns are born from the end of May to the beginning of July.

 When born, the fawn weighs between 5 and 8 kg.
-He remains in bed for a few days then begins to follow its mother.
+He remains in bed for a few days then begins to follow his mother.
 The doe swallows the placental envelope to avoid attracting predators.

 The doe suckles the fawn for six months.
 It is common during the rut period to photograph fawns suckling.
-A doe can give birth every year or every two years
+A doe can give birth every year or every two years.

-The Period of Births of Roe Deer Fawns
+The Birthing Period of Roe Deer Fawns

 This phase is called the embryonic diapause.

-The Period of Birth of Fallow Deer Fawns
+The Birthing Period of Fallow Deer Fawns